danini-the-panini/rplusplus/README.md

 This has absolutely nothing to do with Bell labs R++.

 ## I want you to help make R++ better for everyone.

+The easiest way to contribute is to try this thing out and submit an issue when it breaks.

+Otherwise if you want to help me implement a super awesome idea then pull requests are easy, fun, and beneficial to all of society:

 1. Fork it ( https://github.com/[my-github-username]/rplusplus/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)